Parsl/parsl/docs/userguide/glossary.rst

 **Python App:**
 ------------------

-A Python app is a special kind of app in Parsl that's written in the Python programming language.
+A Python app is a special kind of app in Parsl that's written as a Python function.
 It's a way to use Parsl to run your Python code in parallel.

 .. _resourceglossary: